magento/devdocs/guides/v2.3/graphql/payment-methods/payflow-pro.md

 ## Example setPaymentMethodOnCart mutation

-The following example shows the `setPaymentMethodOnCart` mutation constructed for the Payflow Link payment method.
+The following example shows the `setPaymentMethodOnCart` mutation constructed for the Payflow Pro payment method.

 **Request**